 It can be used directly as a gas or liquid, but also in electrochemical cells when it combines and reacts with oxygen to produce electricity, water and also some heat

-It has been used in commercial fuel cell vehicles such as passenger cars recently, and has been used in fuel cell buses for many years.
+It has been used in commercial fuel cell vehicles such as passenger cars in recent years, and has been used in fuel cell buses for many years.

-Read more about what hydrogen energy is and it’s used in this guide
+Read more about what hydrogen energy is and it’s uses in this guide

 Hydrogen Energy Pros